ROCm/rocBLAS/docs/source/API_Reference_Guide.rst

    }

-LP64 interface
+LP64 Interface
 ^^^^^^^^^^^^^^

 The rocBLAS library is LP64, so rocblas_int arguments are 32 bit and rocblas_long arguments are 64 bit.

-Column-major storage and 1 based indexing
+Column-major Storage and 1 Based Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-rocBLAS uses column-major storage for 2D arrays, and 1 based indexing for the functions xMAX and xMIN.
+rocBLAS uses column-major storage for 2D arrays, and 1-based indexing for the functions xMAX and xMIN.
 This is the same as Legacy BLAS and cuBLAS.

-If you need row-major and 0 based indexing (used in C language arrays) download the file cblas.tgz from the Netlib Repository.
+If you need row-major and 0-based indexing (used in C language arrays), download the file cblas.tgz from the Netlib Repository.
 Look at the CBLAS functions that provide a thin interface to Legacy BLAS.
 They convert from row-major, 0 based, to column-major, 1 based.
 This is done by swapping the order of function arguments.
 It is not necessary to transpose matrices.

-Pointer mode
+Pointer Mode
 ^^^^^^^^^^^^

 The auxiliary functions rocblas_set_pointer and rocblas_get_pointer are used to set and get the value of the state variable rocblas_pointer_mode.
 This variable is stored in rocblas_handle.
-If rocblas_pointer_mode == rocblas_pointer_mode_host then scalar parameters must be allocated on the host.
+If rocblas_pointer_mode == rocblas_pointer_mode_host, then scalar parameters must be allocated on the host.
 If rocblas_pointer_mode == rocblas_pointer_mode_device, then scalar parameters must be allocated on the device.

 There are two types of scalar parameter:

-* scaling parameters like alpha and beta used in functions like axpy, gemv, gemm 2
+* Scaling parameters like alpha and beta used in functions like axpy, gemv, gemm 2

-* scalar results from functions amax, amin, asum, dot, nrm2
+* Scalar results from functions amax, amin, asum, dot, nrm2

-For scalar parameters like alpha and beta when rocblas_pointer_mode == rocblas_pointer_mode_host they can be allocated on the host heap or stack.
-The kernel launch is asynchronous, and if they are on the heap they can be freed after the return from the kernel launch.
+For scalar parameters like alpha and beta when rocblas_pointer_mode == rocblas_pointer_mode_host, they can be allocated on the host heap or stack.
+The kernel launch is asynchronous, and if they are on the heap, they can be freed after the return from the kernel launch.
 When rocblas_pointer_mode == rocblas_pointer_mode_device they must not be changed till the kernel completes.

 For scalar results, when rocblas_pointer_mode ==
-rocblas_pointer_mode_host then the function blocks the CPU till the GPU has copied the result back to the host.
+rocblas_pointer_mode_host, then the function blocks the CPU till the GPU has copied the result back to the host.
 When rocblas_pointer_mode == rocblas_pointer_mode_device the function will return after the asynchronous launch.
 Similarly to vector and matrix results, the scalar